Spring Semester 2026 6-Credit Applied Studio Course

 See here for strategies to overcome registration red-tape.
 Talk to your advisor.
 Let us know how we can help.

-Both Kevin and Tila will be administering this course—working with external partners—which is being offered as part of the Office for Public and Community-Engaged Scholarship, developed with the U of A Experiential Learning Design Accelerator Program.
+Both Kevin and Tila will be administering this course—working with an external partner (Spokane, WA)—and it is being offered as part of the Office for Public and Community-Engaged Scholarship, developed with the U of A Experiential Learning Design Accelerator Program.

 We are open to all majors and all interests across campus, including grad-students (as this course will provide grad credit).